US cryptocurrency exchange Coinbase makes stock market debut | DW | 14.04.2021

 Coinbase had already applied for a so-called direct placement with the SEC, the American stock exchange regulator, in January.
 In contrast to a classic IPO, the securities are listed on the stock exchange without a prior pricing process.
 Such a process is much cheaper for Coinbase, as it does not have to use the services of investment banks.
 However, no new shares are thrown onto the market, only those from existing investors.

-The IPO might convince those who have so far held back on the subject of cryptocurrency to invest.
+The IPO might convince those who have so far held off on the subject of cryptocurrencies to invest.
 Investors who participate in Coinbase can ultimately benefit indirectly from the rise of cryptocurrencies.
-"If they're more comfortable investing in stocks and putting their money behind a company with cash flow, a board of directors and the whole traditional infrastructure, they'll appreciate the opportunity to invest in Coinbase stocks"," Chris McAlary, head of CoinCloud, a provider of ATMs for cryptocurrencies, told the online magazine NerdWallet.
-In this way, investors could avoid the price fluctuations so common in the industry.
+"If they're more comfortable investing in stocks and putting their money behind a company with cash flow, a board of directors and the whole traditional infrastructure, they'll appreciate the opportunity to invest in Coinbase stocks," Chris McAlary, head of CoinCloud, a provider of ATMs for cryptocurrencies, told the online magazine NerdWallet.
+That way, investors could avoid the price fluctuations so common in the industry.

 Just a few days ago, the sector set a new record.
-At Easter, the market capitalization of digital currencies surpassed the $2 trillion mark for the first time in its history.
+At Easter, the market capitalization of digital currencies surpassed the $2 trillion mark for the first time.
 The rise was fueled by the increasing acceptance of banks and companies.
 In addition to the payment service provider PayPal, credit card companies such as Visa or car manufacturers such as Tesla now also allow payment with digital currencies.

 Although Coinbase is headquartered in San Francisco, it is also a contact point for cryptofans in Europe.
 Users can buy around 50 different digital currencies, including Bitcoin, Ethereum and Litecoin, for fiat money such as dollars or euros, as well as trade with one another.
 The selection of currencies, of which there are now more than 4,000 worldwide, is comparatively small in order to keep operations simple.